 - Aberlour is characterised by stone and slate buildings with many displaying traditional architectural styles such as dormer windows, skews, decorated roof ridges and traditional sash and case windows.
-These features must be reflected through the development particularly on key buildings - Acceptable materials for buildings -slate or nonprofiled slate effect roof tiles, wet dash render, stone (or contemporary interpretation) - Acceptable materials for boundaries are stone walls and hedging as they are a used throughout Aberlour. - 6ft wooden fencing will only be acceptable where softened by landscaping. - Buildings must take cognisance of energy efficiency (e.g. glazed south facing elevations to maximise passive solar gain)
+These features must be reflected through the development particularly on key buildings - Acceptable materials for buildings -slate or nonprofiled slate effect roof tiles, wet dash render, stone (or contemporary interpretation) - Windows should have a vertical emphasis and be arranged in a uniform manner. - Suburban detailing (quoins, facing bricks etc) must be avoided. - Acceptable materials for boundaries are stone walls and hedging as they are a used throughout Aberlour. - 1.8m (6ft) wooden fencing will only be acceptable where softened by landscaping. - Buildings must take cognisance of energy efficiency (e.g. glazed south facing elevations to maximise passive solar gain)